 Shop rental cars for your trip to Colorado today!

 The Best Time to Visit Estes Park

 This beautiful mountain town is truly a year-round destination, but the best things to do in Estes Park vary dramatically based on when you visit!

 We focused primarily on non-snow activities in this blog post about what to do in Estes Park, but winter also has its charms, including excellent wildlife watching, skiing, and the opportunity to go snowshoeing in Rocky Mountain National Park!

 Contrary to popular belief, though, winter isn’t when Estes Park experiences its biggest snowstorms: those are reserved for the spring, specifically March and April.
 Spring also brings beautiful wildflowers and young wildlife, though–it’s a season when you need to be prepared for anything!

-Summer is the most popular time to visit Estes Park: beautiful weather, high prices, and big crowds are to be expected.
+Summer is the most popular time to visit Estes Park and to take a Colorado road trip in general: beautiful weather, high prices, and big crowds are to be expected.